cerner/fhir.cerner.com/content/millennium/faq/common-issues.md

 - **Modifier Elements:** [implicitRules](https://www.hl7.org/FHIR/DSTU2/resource-definitions.html#Resource.implicitRules),
   and [modifierExtension](https://www.hl7.org/FHIR/DSTU2/domainresource-definitions.html#DomainResource.modifierExtension)
   are not supported and will be rejected if present.
-In addition, each resource will call out modifier elements that are not supportted.
+In addition, each resource will call out modifier elements that are not supported.
 For example: [DocumentReference create](../../dstu2/infrastructure/document-reference/#create) calls out all unsupported modifiers within the implementation notes section.

 - **Special Formatting:** Please do not use specialized formatting